 The Commission and the County entered into a Memorandum of Agreement to provide office space, contract labor, accounting, information technology support, legal service, workers' compensation and liability insurance, administrative support, and maintenance support.
 Benefits provided to the contract labor including compensated absences, health and pension benefits are charged to the Commission on a pay-as-you-go basis.
-The total expense incurred by the Commission to the County for the year ended June 30, 2023, was \$742,208.
-Due to County of Ventura is the payment due to the County for services and support provided by the County to the Commission.
-The total due to the County as of June 30, 2023, was \$8,826.
+The total expense incurred by the Commission to the County for the year ended June 30, 2024, was \$779,972.
+Due to County of Ventura is the payment due to the County for services and support provided by the County to the County as of June 30, 2024, was \$743.